 The streetscaping project was originally expected to go to bid this October, but the bid process has since been delayed to October 2019 due to the city's need to acquire 53 driveway easements for the project before moving forward, she said.

-Once the process begins, the construction period is expected to last 12 months, Clark said, making the current anticipated date of completion 2020.
+Once the process begins, the construction period is expected to last 12 months, said Clark, making the current anticipated date of completion 2020.